 Cherry tomatoes, diced onion and garlic in a deep skillet.

-Heat the olive oil in a large deep skillet that fits the spaghetti when flat.
+Heat the olive oil in a large, deep skillet.

-Add the sliced onions and garlic, a teaspoon of chili flakes, a teaspoon of dried oregano, a generous pinch of sea salt and freshly ground pepper.
-Cook until onions and garlic are soft, transparent and aromatic, about 3 minutes.
+Add the chopped onions and garlic, a teaspoon of chili flakes, a generous pinch of sea salt, and freshly ground pepper.
+Cook until the onions and garlic are soft, transparent, and aromatic, about 3 minutes.

-Top the tomatoes with the pasta and pour 4½ cups of water.
-The spaghetti should lay flat.
+Mix the tomatoes with the pasta and pour 5 cups of water.
+Add a couple of basil leaves.

-Spaghetti cooking with cherry tomatoes in a deep skillet.
+Pasta and cherry tomatoes cooking in a deep skillet.

 Bring to a boil over high heat.
-Boil, stirring and turning pasta frequently with tongs until it is al dente and water nearly evaporates, about 9 minutes.
+Boil, stirring and turning the pasta frequently with a wooden spoon, until it is al dente and the water nearly evaporates about 12-15 minutes.

 A large bowl with fresh tomato pasta, two serving utensils and a cloth napkin.
 Partial view of a small plate with olives.

-In order for this recipe to work, make sure you are cooking in a deep skillet large enough to fit the spaghetti without having to break them.
+• For this recipe to work, ensure you cook in a deep skillet large enough to fit the pasta, tomatoes, and water.

-Another important tip is to fully immerse the pasta in the water.
-The spaghetti will soften as soon as the water starts to boil.
-Gently start stirring to avoid parts of the pasta sticking together.
+• Another important tip is to immerse the pasta in the water fully.
+It will start to soften as soon as the water starts to boil.
+Gently stir to prevent parts of the pasta from sticking together.

 Cooked this?
 Rate this recipe!
 You can also leave a comment below.
 I love hearing from you!